Hive-Academy/Ptah/docs/ptah-technical-design.md

   private registerWebviewProviders(): void {
     // Chat sidebar
     this.chatSidebarProvider = new ChatSidebarProvider(
       this.context,
       this.sessionManager,
       this.claudeCliService
     );

     this.context.subscriptions.push(
-      vscode.window.registerWebviewViewProvider(
-        'ptah.chatSidebar',
-        this.chatSidebarProvider,
+      vscode.window.registerWebviewViewProvider('ptah.chatSidebar', this.chatSidebarProvider, {
-        { webviewOptions: { retainContextWhenHidden: true } }
+        webviewOptions: { retainContextWhenHidden: true },
-      )
+      })
     );

     // Command builder panel